 “Horses can be surrendered to us to be adopted or to be humanely euthanized,” Preisner explains.
 “All you have to do is bring us the horse.”

 According to Preisner, the clinics give owners an opportunity to get out from under those things that challenge their ability to look after their animals.
 At the same time, it provides them with an alternative to offering the animals for sale on the internet or selling them at auction.

 “Many people don’t realize that just because slaughter plants closed in this country doesn’t mean the horses can’t go to slaughter,” Preisner points out.
 “Sometimes if the horse isn’t trained or the owners can’t find ways to provide care during hard times, people are actually setting their horses up for slaughter.”

 That’s why Preisner thinks One-Day Open Door events provide owners with a chance to do their horses a final kindness.
 “If you’re sick and can’t take care of your horse, or you’re making end-of-life plans and have no one who is willing to take care of your horse, the best thing you can do is to humanely euthanize him,” says Preisner.
 “Euthanizing a horse is OK, and people need to realize that making this decision doesn’t make them a bad person.”

+When caring for horses through tough times, horse owners can still plan ahead and look towards the future.
 Some owners are including their animals in their own end-of-life plans.
 Using wills, trusts and specially developed protection documents, owners can provide specific directives for their horse’s care.